duhduhdan/higher-order-animation/README.md

 ## HOAC Todos

-This is in an early concept stage right now, I mostly want to see if this can be a useful pattern or not.
+This is in an early concept stage right now.
+I mostly want to see if this can be a useful pattern or not.

 #### Animations
 * Parallax scrolling